 This week we show you a very traditional peasant zuppa from Pisa – Toscana (zuppa pisana).
 Despite the humble origins and ingredients, it is a very tasty and nutritious dish.
 The principal ingredient is black cabbage (cavolo nero or palmekål); if you prefer a sweeter taste you can replace it with the green one.

-The recipe is a very old one, coming directly from granny Elgiva, the grand-grandmother of a friend from Pisa.
+The recipe is a very old one, coming directly from granny Elgiva, the grand-grandmother of my dear friend Irene.